SamuelZheng11/WooliesXCodingChallenge/README.md

 # WooliesXCodingChallenge
-Store the back-end for the WooliesX coding challenge
+Store the back-end artifacts for the WooliesX coding challenge

 ## Serverless (FaaS) vs WebApp Deployments
 I understand that in certain cases FaaS can be more useful as we only pay for the time the function is running and in this specific case all the HTTP endpoints do not require a database which would mean that a function may be more suited.
 However, for the purposes of keeping the assessment code together and simplicity, the endpoints are located on one resource